 The “Home” Link & Menus

-We said that the vertical menu disappears on small screens, but that we provide an alternative to that menu.
-The blue “SD Menu” link at the top right of every page accesses the same menu, except that it is arranged a little differently.
+The vertical menu on the left of the screen is visible on computers, but to make more room for content, it vanishes for those with small viewing areas.
+For those with small screens, we provide the blue tab labeled “Menu” on the upper right edge of the screen, where it does not intrude on the viewing area.
+It is always visible.
+Clicking on this tab will open a menu that is the same as the vertical menu, except that it is arranged a little differently.
 It is arranged in four columns rather than one, so it is not necessary to scroll down to find any item.
-The “SD Menu” is always visible, even when the left vertical menu is not.
-[The “SD” stands for StockDisciplines] The items on this menu are numbered for easy reference.
+The “Menu” tab is always visible, even when the left vertical menu is not.
+The items on this menu are numbered for easy reference.
 If we want to direct a person to an item, we can refer to it by its number.
 Likewise, if you find a problem, a non-functioning link, or have a question regarding one of the pages on the menu, you can direct us there by reference to its number on the menu.
 Like the vertical menu on the left, it consists of key pages that can take a person to the rest of the Website.
 For example, all the articles/tutorials can easily be reached by clicking on “Free Tutorials.”
-This menu link is always in the upper right corner of your screen.
+This menu link is always visible on the extreme right edge of your screen.

 At the bottom of each of these menus is a “Big Menu” link.
 This is a menu that lists all pages that are available on the Website, arranged alphabetically, without any attempt on our part to place the pages in their appropriate context.
-For example, the vertical menu and the “SD Menu” on the right, do not list the “Center of Gravity” page, a page referred to in the discussion of The Valuator, the only place on the site where the term has relevance.
+For example, the vertical menu and the “Menu” tab on the right, do not list the “Center of Gravity” page, a page referred to in the discussion of The Valuator, the only place on the site where the term has relevance.
 However, those menus do list The Valuator, and on that page there is a link to “Center of Gravity” where more information on that subject is provided.
 Therefore, using those menus, you will be introduced to the concept of “Center of Gravity” in its context.
 However, if you click on “Center of Gravity” in the “Big Menu” you will get that page without its context.
 You will get it in context only if you click on The Valuator first.
 Some of the pages listed on the “Big Menu” require a password for access.
 Also, the “Big Menu” does not give full titles for the tutorials.
 However, using this menu, you can see the full titles if you go to “Free Tutorials” first and access them there.